larrybotha/eggheadio-data-structures-and-algorithms-in-javascript/README.md

 ## 11. Sort an Array with a JavaScript do while Loop using Bubble Sort

 [11-sort-an-array-with-a-javascript-do-while-loop-using-bubble-sort.js](src/11-sort-an-array-with-a-javascript-do-while-loop-using-bubble-sort.js)

 ```bash
 $ node src/11-sort-an-array-with-a-javascript-do-while-loop-using-bubble-sort.test.js
 ```

+To perform bubble sort:

+- loop over an array
+- if current item is greater than next item, switch them
+- if a swap occurred, loop through the array again
+- coontinue looping until no swaps occur